 To receive information from the public pertaining to its investigations and to require additional information and documents from Persons who may have violated the provisions of Article II, Section C.4.
 "Prohibited Political Activities," Article II, or Section C.8.
-"Gift Ban" of this Ordinance.
+"Gift Ban" or Article IV "Lobbyist Registration" of this Ordinance.